TheCleverIdiott/TheCleverIdiott/README.md

 <h3>About Me</h3>

-Currently a Computer Science Sophomore with a passion for technology and a drive to solve complex problems.
+Currently a Computer Science undergrad in Junior year with a passion for technology and a drive to solve complex problems.
 Seeking opportunities to gain hands-on experience and contribute to the tech industry.
 Skilled in programming languages such as Python, C++ and React with experience in developing Web Development and ML projects.
 Proficienct in graphic design, with a strong focus on creating visually appealing designs.Adept at photo and video editing, utilizing industry-leading software to enhance the quality and impact of images and videos.
 Strong communication and collaboration skills, with a desire to continuously learn and grow in a dynamic and fast-paced environment.